-Such split times shall be included separately in the summary of results prepared by the meet director and submitted to the LMSC Top 10 recorder.

-- 105.3.8 Record times shall be submitted in hundredths of a second (two decimal places).
-If times are tied to the hundredth of a second, the results shall be declared a tie and records shared by all swimmers thus tied. - 105.3.9 The following requirements for USMS record applications must be fulfilled: - A When a record is claimed in meets other than USMS national championship meets: - (1) An official USMS record application form (Appendix A) shall be: - (a) Completed and signed by the designated officials.

-- (b) Transmitted immediately following the performance with all supporting data to the records and tabulation chair for the LMSC in which the event was sanctioned or recognized. - (2) Supporting data shall include: - (a) The timing system printout or a picture of the timing console showing event, heat, lanes, and times with backups. - (b) A copy of the heat sheet, which shall show the swimmer's name, heat number, and lane number in which the record was achieved.
-Official meet results are encouraged. - (3) The LMSC may assign this responsibility to the LMSC records chair or to the meet director. - B The LMSC records chair shall send the supporting data to the chair of the USMS Records and Tabulation Committee or designee within 90 days of the end of the season (see article 105.1.2).
-Note that if the USMS record is also a World Aquatics Masters record, the record application must be received within 30 days of the swim and not 90 days after the close of the season. - C Upon verification, the chair of the USMS Records and Tabulation Committee or designee shall promptly publish the new record on the USMS website. - D A record application shall not be accepted unless a copy of a birth certificate or passport accompanies it or is on file with USMS or has been sent to the chair of the USMS Records and Tabulation Committee or designee by the individual or relay applicants. - E Record applications are not required for times reported in the official electronic meet database from USMS national championship meets.
-If necessary, the chair of the USMS Records and Tabulation Committee or designee may request additional information (including timing system printouts) to resolve discrepancies in reported times. - F With the exception of World Aquatics World Masters Championships, record applications for times achieved in meets held outside of the United States shall be submitted on official USMS record application forms (Appendix A) and are subject to all pertinent requirements.
+- Such split times shall be included separately in the summary of results prepared by the meet director and submitted to the LMSC Top 10 recorder. - 105.3.8 Record times shall be submitted in hundredths of a second (two decimal places).
+If times are tied to the hundredth of a second, the results shall be declared a tie and records shared by all swimmers thus tied. - 105.3.9 The following requirements for USMS record applications must be fulfilled: - A When a record is claimed in meets other than USMS national championship meets: - (1) An official USMS record application form (Appendix B) shall be: - (a) Completed and signed by the designated officials. - (b) Transmitted immediately following the performance with all supporting data to the records and tabulation chair for the LMSC in which the event was sanctioned or recognized. - (2) Supporting data shall include: - (a) Official meet results. - (b) The timing system printout and/or copy of the entry card with timers' signatures. - (c) A copy of the heat sheet, which shall show the swimmer's name, heat number, and lane number in which the record was achieved. - (3) The LMSC may assign this responsibility to the LMSC records chair or to the meet director. - B The LMSC records chair shall send the supporting data to the chair of the USMS Records and Tabulation Committee or designee within 90 days of the end of the season (see article 105.1.2).
+Note that if the USMS record is also a World Aquatics Masters record, the record application must be received within 60 days of the swim and not 90 days after the close of the season. - C Upon verification, the chair of the USMS Records and Tabulation Committee or designee shall promptly publish the new record on the USMS website. - D A record application shall not be accepted unless a copy of a birth certificate or passport accompanies it or is on file with USMS or has been sent to the chair of the USMS Records and Tabulation Committee or designee by the individual or relay applicants. - E Record applications are not required for times reported in the official electronic meet database from USMS national championship meets.
+If necessary, the chair of the USMS Records and Tabulation Committee or designee may request additional information (including timing system printouts) to resolve discrepancies in reported times. - F With the exception of World Aquatics World Masters Championships, record applications from times swum in meets held outside of the United States shall be submitted on official USMS record application forms (Appendix B) and are subject to all pertinent requirements.
 Record applications are not required for times reported in the official results from World Aquatics World Masters Championships.